Check out this 2022 Festival news clip.

 - Curious About Cuba educational program

-(two 4 hour sessions of instruction provided before the trip, or notes if you are unable to attend)
+(two 4 hour sessions of instruction provided before the trip, or access to the recording if you are unable to attend)

 Cost: $2695 (market value $5195)